-It’s called a lack of cash.
-The harsh truth is that just because a business is making a profit doesn’t mean that your bank account is awash with cash.
-Running out of money is a major reason that small businesses fail—even profitable ones.
+Why is cash flow important?
+Even if a business is making a profit, it doesn’t mean your bank account is awash with cash.
+Poor cash flow is a major reason small businesses fail, even if they’re profitable.

-The cash flow problem comes from the difference in timing between paying expenses and receiving sources of capital, as illustrated in the above example.
-Companies often get into cash flow trouble during periods of strong growth.
+The cash-flow problem comes from the difference in timing between paying expenses and receiving sources of capital.
+A business can get into cash-flow trouble during periods of strong growth.
 To support this growth, you need more funds for higher inventory levels and additional staff.
-If these expenses hit before cash comes in from customer invoices, you have a cash flow problem.
+If these expenses hit before cash comes in from customer invoices, you have a cash-flow issue.

 What Are the Types of Cash Flow?

-- Operating transactions – These are the normal activities of a business: collecting receivables, buying materials, paying wages and covering expenses.
+- Operating transactions: These are the normal activities of a business, including collecting receivables, buying materials, paying wages and covering expenses.

-- Financing – Borrowing money and repaying loans are financing activities.
+- Financing activities: Borrowing money and repaying loans are financing activities.